-A happier space is a happier you.
+A mindful space means a happier you.

-Step Two, Create An Open Space.
+Step 2, Create An Open Space.

 Clutter not only causes stress, it expresses the stresses of a life that’s moving too fast for you to keep up.
 Facing up to your clutter puts you back in control.